Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Through the lens of optimal transport, autoregression and diffusion are two computational strategies for the same geometric task: transporting \(P_{\text{noise}}\) to \(P_{\text{data}}\).

-Neither paradigm is tied to a modality by mathematical necessity.
-Text uses autoregression and images use diffusion mostly because of inductive bias and computational convenience.
-Better transport parameterizations and solvers will likely keep blurring that boundary.
+The OT lens is therefore not saying that these methods are literally the same algorithm.
+It says they are different parameterizations and relaxations of the same source-to-target problem.
+Text uses autoregression and images use diffusion mostly because of inductive bias and computational convenience; better transport parameterizations and solvers will keep blurring that boundary.

 References